 To further illustrate the above concepts and considerations:

 #2) In the example (color photo) below (a hair test), the child tested positive for a very high level of Antimony.
-The family was sleeping in a family bed that tested positive for Antimony at approximate 3,000 ppm (a very high level of Antimony for a modern bed).
-There was also Antimony in his pillows, his blankies (that he snuggled with all day and each night) and in his couch.
-His parents shared that the child (non-verbal with significant disabilities) spent most of his time naked [allowing for possibly more exposure opportunity to Antimony from these sources (via higher than normal skin contact with Antimony-contaminated household items) than might otherwise be the case].
+The family was sleeping in a family bed that tested positive for Antimony at approximately 3,000 ppm (a very high level of Antimony for a modern bed).
+There was also Antimony in his pillows, blankies (that he snuggled with all day and each night), and his couch.
+His parents shared that the child (non-verbal with significant disabilities) spent most of his time naked (allowing for possibly more exposure opportunities to Antimony from these sources via higher than-normal skin contact with Antimony-contaminated household items than might otherwise be the case).
 As the focus of my work is usually on Lead (Pb), I would not have thought to look for Antimony in the items noted above, but the hair test his parents shared with me (the image below) prompted a certain level of curious concern and it was then (starting with my first visit to this family) that I began looking for (and recording) Antimony levels in consumer goods across the board.

 Continue reading below the image.